Ask a question Rubber Duck

 Risk impact

-Ask a question Rubber Duck is safe to use.
-It does not request any sensitive permissions.
+Ask a question Rubber Duck does not require any sensitive permissions.

 Risk likelihood